Sepi-cmd/sway-dots/README.md

-// hey so this is my 1st time on github so i will make the repo better later
+// this is my 1st time on github so i will make the repo better later

 // base sway took from mohammad https://github.com/MubinMuhammad/MinimalSwayFX